top of page

 • Legacy systems pending decommissioning.

-• Non-critical business units
+• Non-critical business units.

-• Third-party systems not under operational control【7】
+• Third-party systems not under operational control.

-Ensure exclusions are justifiable—they should not create security gaps.
+Ensure exclusions are justifiable; they should not create security gaps.

 Conclusion: A Strong Scope is the Foundation of a Strong ISMS

-Defining the right scope for your ISMS is not just a compliance requirement—it’s a strategic decision that enhances security, efficiency, and business continuity.
+Defining the right scope for your ISMS is not just a compliance measure.
+It’s a strategic decision that enhances security, efficiency, and business continuity.
+Using tools like the ISMS Scope Assessment Workbook, organizations can collaboratively define their scope in a structured and effective manner.

 Comments